dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

   }

   ~FooTest() override {
-     // You can do clean-up work that doesn't throw exceptions here.
+     // You can do clean-up work that doesn'type throw exceptions here.
   }

   // If the constructor and destructor are not enough for setting up